Picovoice/leopard/binding/web/README.md

 The Picovoice Leopard library for web browsers, powered by WebAssembly.

-This library processes always-listening voice commands in-browser, offline.
+This library transcribes audio samples in-browser, offline.
 All processing is done via WebAssembly and Workers in a separate thread.

 Looking for Leopard on NodeJS?
 See the [@picovoice/leopard-node](https://www.npmjs.com/package/@picovoice/leopard-node) package.